ZarmDev/transitHelper/README.md

 server-to-test.ts: An express server to test the functions.
 If you don't know what express is don't worry about it you can just ignore this file unless your trying to contribute
 - utilities: Useful functions, some of them are very important.
 To see the importance of each function check out "Utility functions above"
 - package.json: Part of every Javascript package - where the package data is and what packages you installed
-- tsconfig.json: Just to configure Typescript, specifically, it tells Typescript where to put your built files (like after running npm run build)
+- tsconfig.json: Just to configure Typescript, specifically, it tells Typescript where to put your built files (like after running bun run build)
 - tsconfig2.json: Another configuration file, it's for running a file in the utilities folder
 - webpack.config.mjs: Tell the bundler (the thing that lets you create a bundle.js for browsers) to include or exclude files/folders
 4. The dependencies aren't uncommon except gtfs-realtime-bindings, which is from https://github.com/MobilityData/gtfs-realtime-bindings